I have been raising chickens for over five years and have worked with many breeds of poultry.

 And the list goes on.
 There are so many breeds of chickens that I often do research utilizing Henderson's Chicken Breed Chart.
-It is very detailed and list about every breed available.
+It is very detailed and lists just about every breed available.

-If you are considering starting to raise chickens or if you currently have chickens and want to expand your chicken breeds, do your homework.
-Once you bring home your choice if it does not live up to your expectations, do not give up.
+If you are considering raising chickens or if you currently have chickens and want to expand your chicken breeds, do your homework.
+If you bring one home, and it does not live up to your expectations, do not give up.
 Trade, sell, or give the chicken away and find another breed.
-Do not let one breed ruin your chicken raising experiences.
+Do not let one breed ruin your chicken-raising experience.

 Chickens are so much fun and the rewards from raising chickens are great...fresh from your backyard eggs!